App Store (Apple): History

 In January 2022, Apple added support for unlisted apps to the App Store.
 These apps can only be downloaded via direct links, and do not appear as search results.

 Later in December 2022, a report by Bloomberg noted that the company had begun making preparations for opening up sideloading and alternative app stores on iOS, as compliance with the EU's Digital Markets Act that had passed in September of that year.
-The same report also noted Apple planned to open up the NFC and camera systems on iOS and the Find My network to AirTag competitors like Tile.
+The same report also noted Apple planned to open up the NFC and camera systems on iOS, and the Find My network to AirTag competitors like Tile.

+Following a European Commission antitrust investigation, on January 25, 2024, Apple allowed game streaming apps and services, such as Xbox Cloud Streaming and GeForce Now, on the App Store.
+Apple also allowed iPhone users in the European Union to use third-party app stores and browser engines.

+In the Epic Games v.
+Apple lawsuit, a 2021 court ruling forced Apple to allow developers to include external payment links in apps, which Apple initially complied with by adding a 27% commission and restrictive warnings.
+In April 2025, the court ruled Apple violated the injunction, ordering the removal of all commissions and restrictions on external payment links.
+Apple appealed the decision but complied by May 2025, allowing apps like Fortnite to return with unrestricted payment options.
+The appeal remains ongoing as of August 2025.

 Development and monetization

 iOS SDK

 The iOS SDK (Software development kit) allows for the development of mobile apps on iOS.
 It is a free download for users of Mac personal computers.
 It is not available for Microsoft Windows PCs.
 The SDK contains sets giving developers access to various functions and services of iOS devices, such as hardware and software attributes.
 It also contains an iPhone simulator to mimic the look and feel of the device on the computer while developing.
 New versions of the SDK accompany new versions of iOS.
 In order to test applications, get technical support, and distribute apps through App Store, developers are required to subscribe to the Apple Developer Program.

 Combined with Xcode, the iOS SDK helps developers write iOS apps using officially supported programming languages, including Swift and Objective-C. Other companies have also created tools that allow for the development of native iOS apps using their respective programming languages.